JustinShenk/closely/README.md

 Output:
 ![example_plot](example_plot.png)

 ### Caveats
 `closest_pairs` will reduce the dimensionality with PCA of your data to two-dimensions for faster processing.

 It also removes the first point in a pair if `n`>1.
 In rare cases this leads to false negatives if the data is highly overlapping.

-### Credit
+### Credit and Explanation

-Python code modified from [Andriy Lazorenko](https://medium.com/@andriylazorenko/closest-pair-of-points-in-python-79e2409fc0b2), packaged by Justin Shenk.
+Python code modified from [Andriy Lazorenko](https://medium.com/@andriylazorenko/closest-pair-of-points-in-python-79e2409fc0b2), packaged and made useful for >2 features by Justin Shenk.